spglib/spglib/_sources/api.txt

 ``spg_standardize_cell`` **with**
 ``to_primitive=1`` **and** ``no_idealize=0``.

 A primitive cell is found from an input unit cell.
+0 is returned if it failed.

 ::